AQ-MedAI/PRGB/README.md

 ##### Debug Parameters

+- `--inference-mode`: Whether to use inference mode (default: False)
+  - When set to True, enables inference mode for the model
+  - Used with inference-optimized models like Qwen3_infer
+  - Typically used with the eval-ch-infer and eval-en-infer make commands
 - `--verbose`: Enable detailed logging (default: False)
   - Outputs detailed evaluation process and debug information
   - Helps with problem troubleshooting and performance analysis